Quickstart

 and end

-representing the start and end indices of the chunk in the original text.
+representing the start and end character indices of the chunk in the original text.

-contains statistics about the usage of resources in the process of classifying the document. classification.usage.input_tokens
+contains statistics about the usage of resources in the process of classifying the document. response.usage.input_tokens

 will give you the number of tokens inputted into the classifier, which you can cross-reference with our pricing to estimate the cost of classifying the document (excluding applicable taxes).